dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 ## Custom lifecycle events

 While .NET MAUI defines delegates that are invoked in response to native platform lifecycle events being raised, it only exposes a common set of native platform lifecycle events.
-However, it also include a mechanism, typically for library authors, that enables apps to be notified when additional native platform lifecycle events are raised.
+However, it also includes a mechanism, typically for library authors, that enables apps to be notified when additional native platform lifecycle events are raised.
 The process for accomplishing this is as follows:

 - Register an event handler for a native lifecycle event that isn't exposed by .NET MAUI.
 - In the event handler for the native lifecycle event, retrieve the `ILifecycleEventService` instance and call its `InvokeEvents` method, specifying the native event name as its argument.

-- In the `CreateMauiApp` method of your `MauiProgram` class, call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object.
+Then, apps that want to receive notification of the native lifecycle event should modify the `CreateMauiApp` method of their `MauiProgram` class to call the `ConfigureLifecycleEvents` method on the `MauiAppBuilder` object.
 Then, on the `ILifecycleBuilder` object, call the `AddEvent` method and specify the native event name and the `Action` that will be invoked when the native event is raised.

 ### Example